"Against all odds": Nursing mum Chisom Ibeanusi scores 1st class nursing degree

 "I chose this profession because I wanted to care for people.
 When I entered nursing, I felt this is it.
 Helping people through their vulnerability to become fit and well again is something I enjoy," she said.

-Reflecting on her time at the University of Nigeria, Nsukka, Chisom admitted it felt like she was halting a significant part of her life.
+Reflecting on her time at the University of Nigeria, Nsukka, Chisom admitted that she was halting a significant part of her life.
 However, she was convinced she needed to travel abroad to fulfil her dreams.

 "I knew it wouldn't be easy, but I felt I could do it.
 My strong and courageous partner helped me through this journey abroad to achieve this degree.
 Even though it’s been busy with ups and downs, we stood our ground to achieve it and more.
 Achieving this first-class degree is a stepping stone for me."